arkayenro/arkinventory/ChangeHistory.md

  - fixed - issue with cvar changes made in the game options (eg colorblind mode) not being recognised until after a reload
  - changed - "use travel form" text in mount config/menu options replaced with "use class ability"
  - added - evoker soar can now be used as a mount (outdoors only) by slecting "use class ability" in the mount config
- - changed - if you have "use class ability" selected and the spell is unknown, or on cooldown, it will revert to using a mount
+ - changed - if you have "use class ability" selected and the spell is unknown, or on cooldown, it will revert to using a standard mount

 # known issues post 11.2
  - without reagent or profession bags in the bank a restack wont transfer new stacks of reageants or profession items - potential workaround will be to look for tabs that have been assigned 'reagents' and treat those the same way the reagent bank was previously